Introduction to intranet software

 - Start implementing your intranet KPIs before launching the new software, and make sure to gather as much data as possible from your old system in order to make intranet software comparisons.
 Test out the KPIs before you fully implement your new intranet system.

 - Figure out what you will use as your baseline for intranet performance measurement.
 You can use a baseline from launch to make a comparison.
-Here you can collect data from the last month of your old intranet or the first month of your new intranet.
+Here you can collect data from the last month of your old intranet software or the first month of your new intranet software.
+Google Analytics might be a good help.
 Look back at 12 weeks of rolling data and take the average – you've just found your baseline.

 Intranet software KPIs examples